-The Company sells software licenses, subscriptions, maintenance and support, and professional services together in contracts with its end-customers or channel partners.
+The Company sells software licenses, subscriptions, maintenance and support, and professional services together in contracts with its customers, which include end-users and resellers.
 Certain of the Company's software license agreements provide customers with a right to use software perpetually or for a defined term.
 As required under applicable accounting principles, the goods and services that the Company promises to transfer to a customer are accounted for separately if they are distinct from one another.
 Promised items that are not distinct are bundled with other promised items until the bundle is distinct from other promised items in the contract.
 The transaction price is allocated to the separate performance obligations based on the relative estimated standalone selling prices of those performance obligations.